-Data integrity at scale is another emergent aspect of large scale systems that I’d never considered.
+Data integrity at scale is another emergent aspect of large-scale systems that I’d never considered.
 Those of us who can do a backup and restore of smaller RDBMses can appreciate how important data integrity is, but working with systems where you’re worried about disk level corruption and that use exabytes of data (making performing round trip tests and other best practices prohibitive) requires a whole new approach.
 This chapter discusses the various strategies Google uses, including soft deletes and early detection.

-Launching a new service within Google is complicated enough that there are now launch specialists.
+Launching a new service within Google confuses enough that there are now launch specialists.
 This chapter has something for everyone, covering how this evolved over time, the nuts and bolts of a launch checklist and techniques for reliable launches.
 Not everyone launches projects at Google scale, but everyone wants a smooth launch, and load testing, feature flags and staged rollouts are all techniques available to everyone.

 There is also a great chapter on managing incidents that anyone with operations responsibilities should read.
-I enjoyed the clear explanations and justifications for why every incident should have an owner so that problems don’t spiral out of control, and every resolved incident should have a post mortem so that the organization can learn.
+I enjoyed the clear explanations and justifications for why every incident should have an owner so that problems don’t spiral out of control, and every resolved incident should have a post-mortem so that the organization can learn.

 Reading the SRE book was a bit like visiting Ireland.
-You speak the language, but have a different set of references and some words have different meaning.
-I saw echos of my software delivery experiences, but they were reflected back at me in ways I’d never seen.
+You speak the language, but call upon a different set of references and some words have different meaning.
+I saw echos of my software delivery experiences, but they reflected back at me in ways I’d never seen.
 That shift in perspective alone was worth the time it took to grind through the book; the knowledge I gained was just icing on the cake.